What Is SocialPilot?

 SocialPilot is an affordable social media management platform offering bulk scheduling, AI content tools, and white-label dashboards built for agencies and small businesses.

 Founded in 2014 by Jimit Bagadiya and Tejas Mehta in Ahmedabad, India, SocialPilot has quietly become one of the most respected mid-tier social media tools on the market.
 The platform serves over 13,500 paying customers and processes more than 10 million social media posts every month (SocialPilot, 2025).
 In July 2025, Swedish digital conglomerate group.one acquired SocialPilot for over $50 million — making it one of India's most impressive bootstrapped SaaS exits (Entrepreneur India, 2025).
-What makes that number even more remarkable?
 The company was built on just $100,000 in seed funding from the Upekkha accelerator.
 With roughly 100–160 employees split between Walnut, California and Ahmedabad, SocialPilot has published over 5 billion cumulative social media posts since launch (SocialPilot, 2025).
 It supports 10 social networks including Instagram, TikTok, LinkedIn, Threads, and Bluesky.

 Why Do Small Business Owners Love SocialPilot in 2026?

 The biggest draw is pure value.
 SocialPilot's Standard plan gives you 15 social accounts and 3 users for $50/month — while a single Sprout Social seat costs $199/month for just 5 profiles (Sprout Social, 2025).
 That's roughly 6x more expensive for fewer accounts.
-Bulk scheduling via CSV upload lets you load up to 500 posts at once, which is a massive time saver if you're managing content for multiple clients or brands.
+Bulk scheduling via CSV upload lets you load up to 500 posts at once, which saves hours if you're managing content for multiple clients.
 The platform earned a 4.5/5 rating on G2 from over 841 reviews, with ease of use and post scheduling being the most praised features (G2, 2025).
 Revenue grew 40% year-over-year in FY 2023 (SocialPilot Press Release, 2023), and the company won SaaSBoomi's "Next Frontier Startup" award in 2024.
-With 5.24 billion social media users worldwide spending an average of 2 hours 20 minutes daily on platforms (DataReportal, 2025), having a tool that keeps you organized across all of them isn't optional anymore — it's essential.
+If you're already using something like AdCreative for your ad visuals, SocialPilot slots in nicely as the scheduling and publishing layer.

 "We didn't set out to get acquired.
 We set out to build a product that truly helps small businesses grow.
 This partnership allows us to do that at a much larger scale." — Jimit Bagadiya, CEO and Co-Founder, SocialPilot